photo/frontend/documentation/faq/Faq.markdown

 ### Can I change my password?
 Yes.
 When you sign in, click "Forgot password?" and enter your email address.
 You'll get a link to reset your password as if you had forgotten it.

+### How do I delete my account?
+We're sad to see you go.
+Right now account deletion is manual, so email support@openphoto.me and we'll delete your account for you.
+Before you delete your account, make sure to migrate your photos to an external account that you control.
+You can do that at https://openphoto.me/migrate

 ## Photo Storage